Infant Massage with Randi Nowicki Tomlinson

 What You Will Learn

-- The benefits of infant massage and the effects on babies, parents, families and communities.
+- The benefits of infant massage for babies, parents, families and communities

-- How to better read your baby’s cues and understand behavioural states, and understanding when massage is appropriate.
+- How to better read your baby’s cues and understand their behavioural states

-- Self awareness and effects of our emotional states.
+- Mental health, self awareness and effects of our emotional states

-Connecting and building relationships is important for new parents which is why each group class will end with free time to chat over drinks and snacks.
+Connecting and building relationships is important for new parents which is why each group class will end with free time to share, discuss and ask questions.